AI Harnesses: Making AI Agents Safer

 Think of it this way: the model decides, the harness executes.2 The model proposes an action.
 The harness decides whether it happens, how it happens, and what the model gets to see in return.

 When an AI tool "reads a file," here's what actually happens: the model generates a tool call that says, in effect, "I want to call the read_file tool with this path."
-The harness intercepts that request, validates the parameters, checks whether this action is permitted, executes the read in a controlled environment, and passes a truncated or formatted result back to the model.
+The harness receives that request, validates the parameters, checks whether this action is permitted, executes the read in a controlled environment, and passes a truncated or formatted result back to the model.
 The model never sees your filesystem directly.
-It sees what the harness decides to show it.
+It sees what the harness returns to it.

-This separation is architectural, not cosmetic.
-It's what makes the difference between a demo that works for 30 seconds and a system that can run unattended on a real codebase without quietly losing track of what it's doing.
+This separation is architectural, and foundational.
+It's what makes the difference between a demo that works for 30 seconds and a system that can run unattended on a real codebase without quietly losing track of what it's doing for hours or more.

 The Core Layers